 Any name or mark a marijuana business considers using or is already using in commerce should be searched to ensure no other business is using a similar mark offering similar products or services (or that it isn’t reasonable the other business could start offering similar products or services in the future).
 It’s critical that a comprehensive trademark search is conducted that searches registered federal and state trademarks as well as similar marks, marks pending trademark registration, and marks that are being used in commerce but have not been registered as trademarks (these are protected by common law).

 For example, had GG Strains, the cultivators of the Gorilla Glue brand marijuana strain, done a comprehensive trademark search before they started using the brand name in commerce, the company surely would have been notified that a conflict with The Gorilla Glue Company (makers of Gorilla Glue and other adhesive products) could be a possibility.
-Rather than being part of an ugly lawsuit over the Gorilla Glue name today that is costing GG Strains money and its brand name, the company could have spent its time and money developing a brand that could have scaled with its business and the marijuana industry.
+Rather than being part of an ugly lawsuit over the Gorilla Glue name that cost GG Strains money and its brand name (the company must stop using the Gorilla name and gorilla imagery by September 19, 2018), the company could have spent its time and money developing a brand that could have scaled with its business and the marijuana industry.

 Similarly, had Shango, the Las Vegas dispensary that sold a marijuana strain called Gurl Scout Cookies, done even a simple trademark search, it definitely would have discovered potential conflicts with the Girl Scouts of the USA’s registered trademark for Girl Scout Cookies that has been active since 1936.
 Remember, the names don’t have to be exact and the businesses don’t have to be in the same industry for a trademark infringement to occur.
 Clever misspellings are still infringements!